-Lundin Energy has an opportunity to strategically invest in new low-carbon and renewable energy sources as part of our Decarbonistaion Strategy and goal to become carbon neutral.
+Lundin Energy has an opportunity to strategically invest in new low-carbon and renewable energy sources as part of our Decarbonistation Strategy and goal to become carbon neutral.
 This enables us to both reduce our operational footprint, as well as generate good leveraged returns from new renewable energy projects.
 Lundin Energy's Decarbonisation Strategy includes a commitment to offset and replace 100% of the electricity we consume from shore by adding net new renewable energy capacity to the grid.
-To date, Lundin Energy has committed to invest in two renewable energy projects: The 132 MW Metsalamminkangas wind farm in central Finland, and the 77 MW Leikanger Hydropower Project in Norway.
+To date, Lundin Energy has committed to invest in three renewable energy projects: The 132 MW Metsalamminkangas wind farm in central Finland, the 77 MW Leikanger Hydropower Project in Norway and the 86 MW Karskruv find farm in Sweden.